 The 47-foot MLB is the replacement vessel of the Coast Guard's aging 44-foot MLB.
-Is is primarily designed as a fast response rescue rescue in high seas, surf, and heavy weather environments.
-With safety in mind, 13 water-tight compartments were constructed.
-Similar to the 44-foot MLB, the 47-foot MLB can self-right in only 30 seconds.
-With state of the art electronically controlled engines, fuel management systems and integrated electronics suite, including 4 coxswain control stations, the 47-foot MLB has become the ideal platform for operations in extreme at seas weather conditions.
-With construction completed, 117 47-foot MLBs are in service throughout the Coast Guard Rescue Station community, serving the public.
+It is primarily designed for fast response rescue in high seas, heavy weather, and surf conditions.
+Built with safety in mind, thirteen water-tight compartments are part of the vessels construction.
+Additionally, in the event of being knocked down, the 47-foot MLB can right itself in just thirty seconds.
+With state of the art electronically controlled engines, fuel management systems and integrated electronics suite, including 4 coxswain control stations, the 47-foot MLB has become the ideal platform for operations in extreme weather conditions at sea.
+One hundred and seventeen 47-foot MLBs are in service throughout the Coast Guard search and rescue community.

 Originally developed as a replacement for 300 shore based non-standard boats, the RB-S has additionally become the platform to increase the long term HLS capability at shore stations in the wake of the tragic event of September 11, 2001.
 The RB-S is very similar to the rapidly procured RB-HS boat, but with dozens of improvements to include a reinforced bow, full shock mitigating seating, larger cabin and LED navigation lights.
 The RB-S is being produced at over 100 boats per year and will eventually replace all shore based non-standard response boats and the RB-HS boats assigned to the Coast Guard's Maritime Safety and Security Teams (MSST).
 The RB-S acquisition may provide up to 700 standard response boats, making it one of the largest boats buys of its type in the world.
 Several RB-S boats have already been ordered by other HLS Department agencies and foreign countries for their maritime homeland security missions.